OSU-Carpentry/2020-05-11-okstate/index.md

 {% include lc/who.html %}
 {% endif %}

-LOCATION
+### LOCATION

-This block displays the address and links to maps showing directions if the latitude and longitude of the workshop have been set.
-You can use https://itouchmap.com/latlong.html to find the lat/long of an address.
+**We will offer this workshop remotely.
+We will send you an email with details on how to join the workshop approximately twenty-four hours before the workshop begins.**

 {% if page.latitude and page.longitude %}
 <p id="where">
   <strong>Where:</strong>